People say link building is history.

-While it is true that some link building strategies have become obsolete as search engines are moving towards natural link building strategies, intelligent ways of creating backlinks still exist in 2018.
+While it is true that some link building strategies have become obsolete as search engines are moving towards natural link building strategies, intelligent ways of creating backlinks still exist.

 In this post, I am going to discuss three workable strategies to build long-lasting links to boost your content marketing efforts.

 Guest posting is a powerful tool for increasing brand awareness and introducing your blog/website/platform to a large audience to gain authority.